SBC-Project/js0n/README.md

-# js0n - Flexible Zero-Footprint JSON Parser in C
+# js0nPP - Flexible Zero-Footprint JSON Parser in C++

 A one-pass minimal overhead walk of the raw bytes, using each one as an index into a jump table to determine state transitions.